Willard Libby: Awards and honors

-Personal
+Personal life

 In 1940, Libby married Leonor Hickey, a physical education teacher.
 They had twin daughters, Janet Eva and Susan Charlotte, who were born in 1945.

 In 1966 Libby divorced Leonor and married Leona Woods Marshall, a distinguished nuclear physicist who was one of the original builders of Chicago Pile-1, the world's first nuclear reactor.
 She joined him at UCLA as a professor of environmental engineering in 1973.
 Through this second marriage he acquired two stepsons, the children of her first marriage.

 Libby died at the UCLA Medical Center in Los Angeles on September 8, 1980, from a blood clot in his lung complicated by pneumonia.
 His papers are in the Charles E. Young Research Library at UCLA.
 Seven volumes of his papers were edited by Leona and Rainer Berger and published in 1981.